d2dcure/d2d-cure/pull_request_template.md

 ## **Type of change**

-Please delete options that are not relevant.
+Please delete options that are not relevant!
+Thanks.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)